 15 Surprising Benefits of Playing Video Games

 Complex, challenging, and ambitious, video games have come a long way since the simple arcade titles of the 1970s—and evidence is mounting that the benefits of play go well beyond entertainment and improved hand-eye coordination.
-In honor of Video Games Day (today), here are 15 ways games are programming better people.
+In honor of National Video Game Day (today), here are 15 ways games are programming better people.

 While you may think you want your surgeon reading up on the latest medical research instead of playing games, you might want to reconsider: a study of laparoscopic (small incision) specialists found that those who played for more than three hours per week made 32 percent fewer errors during practice procedures compared to their non-gaming counterparts.